ParthTiwa-ri/manage-user/README.md

 - Local Storage API: For persisting user authentication tokens or other necessary data locally in the browser.
 - Iconscout Library: For accessing and using icons within the application for better visual representation.

+## Data Persistence

+User data is stored securely using the Local Storage API.
+This ensures that even after refreshing the page or closing the browser, the user's account data remains saved locally.
+The application retrieves this data upon initialization, allowing users to seamlessly continue their sessions without losing any information.

+## Security Features

+### Route Protection

+To prevent unauthorized access to certain routes, the application implements route protection.
+Users must be authenticated before accessing sensitive pages such as the account management page.
+Unauthorized users attempting to access protected routes will be redirected to the login page.

+### Authentication

+User authentication is handled securely, with sensitive data such as passwords being encrypted before storage.
+Upon login, users are issued a secure authentication token, which is stored locally and used to authenticate subsequent requests to the server.
+This token is invalidated upon logout or expiration, ensuring the security of user accounts.

 ## Getting Started

 Follow these steps to get a local copy of the project up and running on your machine: